nicholaswmin/automap/README.md

 The object-graph cannot be entirely constructed by calling `new` and passing it's JSON.

-The `Building` root will be constructed correctly, but its nested `Flat`s array will not.
+The `Building` root will be constructed correctly, but its nested `flats` will not.

 ... and this won't work either: